nylas/nylas-python/README.md

 # inbox-python

-Python bindings for the Nilas REST API. https://www.nilas.com/docs
+Python bindings for the Nylas REST API. https://www.nylas.com/docs

 ## Installation

 This library is available on pypi.
-You can install it by running `pip install inbox`.
+You can install it by running `pip install nylas`.

 ##Requirements